ClementGeyer/Just-Code/justcode/README.md

-# just-code README
+# justcode README

-This is the README for your extension "just-code".
+This is the README for your extension "justcode".
 After writing up a brief description, we recommend including the following sections.

 ## Features